 ISTJ Personality Types and Networking.

 As an introvert, this personality type at times can run into slight issues with networking, but recognizes the fact that it is an invaluable step.
 Although, knowing it is important to balance independent research with real-life insights by building these relationships, will not ensure all networking steps are met.
-Meeting experts is an opportunity to receive feedback on a resume, to identify any additional levels of education which should be developed, and to validate that the occupation may be a suitable personality fit before committing fully to a decision.
-When speaking with these professionals, the often-preferred approach for an ISTJ, is to reveal a thorough explanation of their experience in specified aspects needed for the position to prospective employers.
+Meeting experts is an opportunity to receive feedback on a resume to identify any additional levels of education which should be developed, and to validate that the occupation may be a suitable personality fit before committing fully to a decision.
+When speaking with these professionals, the often-preferred approach for an ISTJ is to reveal a thorough explanation of their experience in specified aspects needed for the position to prospective employers.
 They often connect with only carefully selected experts and may pass up on an opportunity due to their selective resistance to networking.
 For a person with this reluctance to meet these individuals, it can be helpful for them to begin a networking campaign with close friends and family who can introduce contacts built over the course of their careers.
 These people can also help an ISTJ practice interview questions prior to an important employment meeting.
 Practicing with others can help this personality type to gain confidence, raise their voice, and make a realization for themselves what their strengths are.
-ISTJs are prone to only present facts during interviews and should remember to also build a personal rapport when possible with employers.
+ISTJs are prone to only present facts during interviews and should also remember to build a personal rapport when possible with employers.
 Remembering that the interviewer may fall into a different personality dichotomy would also be advantageous.
-For example, ISTJs should try to not confound an Intuitive interviewer with too much factual information.
+For example, ISTJs should try not to confound an Intuitive interviewer with too much factual information.
 Finding information related to how different personalities react, prior to these meetings, can generate positive results following an interview or pre-interview network endeavors.

 ISTJ Personality Types and Decision-Making.

 ISTJs are known to be patient with monotonous details and seldom make errors.
 It is, however, common for this personality type to make expeditious decisions based exclusively on facts and what the logical option may be.
 In doing so, they may abandon their personal values and desires.
 Knowing this personality type typically behaves in this fashion, before making a final decision, it can be helpful for them to evaluate career options by creating multiple pros and cons lists or other means of comparing options: one list to weigh the logical advantages and disadvantages, and another to measure values.
-For example, the “logical list” may suggest wages, benefits, hours and even proximity to home, while the “value list” can be the ability to make a difference, and whether the company shows tolerance and is multi-cultural and gender or non-gender diversified.
+For example, the “logical list” may suggest wages, benefits, hours, and even proximity to home, while the “value list” can be the ability to make a difference, and whether the company shows tolerance and is multi-cultural and gender or non-gender diversified.
 The longevity of a career will be determined by one’s happiness, and for an ISTJ who innately ignores their wants and values, looking only toward the logical decision, can find themselves often feeling defeated by their career.
 This personality type should consider a period of rest prior to a final decision.
-This time can be used to reflect on measures gathered during the entire career exploration process, and will aid in prudent judgment and sensible decision-making.
-Taking the Myers-Briggs Type Indicator® (MBTI®) Assessment and knowing personality commonalities within particular dichotomies, can help an ISTJ guide the career exploration process by combating inherent behaviors which may lead to potential obstacles, allowing for the modification of these behaviors to secure occupational happiness and longevity.
+This time can be used to reflect on measures gathered during the entire career exploration process and will aid in prudent judgment and sensible decision-making.
+Taking the Myers-Briggs Type Indicator® (MBTI®) Assessment and knowing personality commonalities within particular dichotomies can help an ISTJ guide the career exploration process by combating inherent behaviors which may lead to potential obstacles, allowing for the modification of these behaviors to secure occupational happiness and longevity.

 Learn More About the MBTI ISTJ Personality Type

-Explore additional information that delves deeper into the ISTJ Personality Type by examining various personality and career based subjects:
+Explore additional information that delves deeper into the ISTJ Personality Type by examining various personality and career-based subjects: